 Less than 1% of purchases are denominated in foreign currencies.
+At the year end, there were no outstanding foreign exchange contracts.

 The majority of sales are denominated in sterling, with the exception of sales made from the Group's Indian operation which are denominated in rupees.